 In North Portland, see an endless array of wildlife on the Interlakes Trail at Smith and Bybee Wetlands Natural Area, a quiet oasis nearly 2,000 acres of wild habitat to explore via pavement with small sections of concrete upended by tree roots.
 The Overlook Trail at Hoyt Arboretum, in the middle of bustling Northwest Portland, is a paved, mile-long trail that winds through open fields for striking views of the city’s west hills.
 In the city’s southeast quadrant, the Mountain View trail at Powell Butte Nature Park is a mix of pavement and compact soil, loose gravel and occasional steep grades.
 The 10 miles of trails here on this extinct volcano are a favorite for city-dwellers looking for respite amidst views of Mt.
 Hood, Mt.
 Adams and Mt.
 St. Helens.

-Not far south, at Spring Park in a quiet neighborhood of Milwaukie, a newly renovated path — pavement, compact soil and gravel — takes nature-lovers through delicate habitat in this protected area of rare species.
-Thirty miles west of Portland, the Banks-Vernonia Trail is a hotspot for cyclists, mostly, but also runners, walkers and horseback riders, due to the 21 miles of paved paths (amongst six trailheads) that traverse through the old farmland and across 13 bridges, along a repurposed lumber railway line.
+Not far south, at Spring Park in a quiet neighborhood of Milwaukie, a mixed-surface path with an overlook of the wetlands takes nature-lovers through delicate habitat in this protected area of rare species.
+Thirty miles west of Portland, the Banks-Vernonia Trail offers people on wheels, horses or foot 21 miles of paved paths (amongst six trailheads) that traverse through the old farmland and across 13 bridges, along a repurposed lumber railway line.